-The increase in our consolidated net sales for the three months ended March 31, 2023 as compared to the same period in 2022 was primarily due to an increase in total gallons sold on a gross basis, partially offset by a lower average sales price per gallon and lower volumes of essential ingredients sold.
-We marketed no third-party gallons on a net basis during the quarter as we ended our contractual relationship with the two fuel-grade ethanol plants for which we previously sold their production to focus on sales of our own fuel-grade ethanol production.
+The decline in our consolidated net sales for the three months ended June 30, 2023 as compared to the same period in 2022 was primarily due to fewer total gallons sold on a gross basis, mainly specialty alcohol, and lower average sales prices per gallon of alcohol and per ton of essential ingredients.
+We produced and sold fewer gallons of specialty alcohol to align production and sales volumes with our customer order volumes during the quarter.
+We marketed no third-party gallons on a net basis during the quarter since we had previously ended our contractual relationship with the two fuel-grade ethanol plants for which we sold their production to instead focus on sales of our own fuel-grade ethanol production.